 A Brief History of Data Science

 Data science, AI, and Big Data have been the biggest buzzwords of the technological world over recent years.
 But even though there’s a lot of marketing fluff involved, these technologies do make a real difference in highly complex industries like healthcare, financial trading, travel, energy management, social media, fraud detection, image and speech recognition, etc. With the digitalization of the world economy and virtually every aspect of life, data has become the new oil (a term coined by Clive Humby).
 Subsequently, data science has become the sexiest job of the 21st century.
+But that’s really cutting a long story too short.
+Let’s look at the development of data science in more detail.

 Ancient History of Data Science